singhdivyank/Quantum/README.md

 ### Single qubit gates
 1. Hadamard gate

-Rotates a qubit by 180 degrees in XZ plane.
+Rotates a qubit by 180 degrees in the XZ plane.
 It can be considered as a X gate followed by 90 degree rotation about Y axis

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSsJ2do2WiVrR9NKmYfED1TxNuJr1rCQeVjww&usqp=CAU)